SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 - **customActions** simulates a custom action.
 You can set many properties on this `CustomAction` object that affect the look, feel, and location of your button; we’ll cover them all later.
     - **Key**: GUID of the extension.
     - **Location**: Where the commands are displayed.
 The possible values are:
-        - **ClientSideExtension.ListViewCommandSet.ContextMenu:**  The context menu of the item(s)
+        - **ClientSideExtension.ListViewCommandSet.ContextMenu**:  The context menu of the item(s).
-        - **ClientSideExtension.ListViewCommandSet.CommandBar:** The top command set menu in a list or library
+        - **ClientSideExtension.ListViewCommandSet.CommandBar**: The top command set menu in a list or library.
-        - **ClientSideExtension.ListViewCommandSet:** Both the context menu and the command bar (Corresponds to SPUserCustomAction.Location="CommandUI.Ribbon")
+        - **ClientSideExtension.ListViewCommandSet**: Both the context menu and the command bar (corresponds to SPUserCustomAction.Location="CommandUI.Ribbon").
     - **Properties**: An optional JSON object containing properties that are available via the `this.properties` member.

 <br/>